 So how do your clients prove they’ve had both doses of a recognised COVID vaccine?

-There are three ways your clients can get a vaccine passport, or what the UK Government is calling vaccine verification.
+There are three ways your clients can get a vaccine passport, now commonly referred to as a COVID Travel Pass.

-The second way is to use the NHS App.
+The second way is to use the NHS App, but again, this is not an option for those travelling to Malta.

 The App, available free to download onto smartphones and tablets, includes details of all inoculations, including COVID-19.